Grace Coolidge: Political activity

 Coolidge was most active in children's welfare and support for the deaf.
 She often invited deaf people, including students from Clarke School, to visit the White House.
 Helen Keller was a frequent guest.
 The Coolidges did not engage in any outward advocacy for the cause of deaf children to avoid the appearance of favoring it, especially since both held board positions for groups supporting the deaf.
-The financial editor Clarence W. Barron encouraged the couple to hold a fundraiser for Clark School in 1928.
+The financial editor Clarence W. Barron encouraged the couple to hold a fundraiser for Clarke School in 1928.
 Without fanfare, Coolidge raised the most funds any first lady ever had for a cause, over $2 million, for the school.
-Coolidge similarly invited women's groups to the White House as she privately supported women's causes, and she ensured that the wives of cabinet-members were seated as a distinct group during her husband's first address to Congress.
+Coolidge similarly invited women's groups to the White House as she privately supported women's causes, and she ensured that the wives of cabinet members were seated as a distinct group during her husband's first address to Congress.
 She privately supported the idea of a working woman, even if she preferred domestic life for herself.
 She opposed the more radical aspects of the contemporary feminist movement such as the actions of Alice Paul.
 Publicly, Coolidge was more likely to speak about religion, believing that it was an essential part of American society.
-She was also an advocate for Red Cross.
+She was also an advocate for the Red Cross.